cdisc-org/DataExchange-ODM-LinkML/docs/Value.md

 slot_usage:
   SeqNum:
     name: SeqNum
-    description: 'When more than 1 Value element exists this attribute uniquely identifies each Value and defines the order of a Value in a list of Values. '
+    description: When more than 1 Value element exists this attribute uniquely identifies each Value and defines the order of a Value in a list of Values.
     comments:
-    - "Conditional Required when the parent ItemData has more than one Value element.\
+    - 'Conditional Required when the parent ItemData has more than one Value element.

-      \ \nMust be unique within the ItemData element."
+      Must be unique within the ItemData element.'
     domain_of:
     - Annotation
     - Value